nioe/madr-tools/readme.md

 - Install the dependencies `npm i`
 - Run the build `npm run build`
 - Locally link the bin script `npm link`
-- Afterwards you should be able to run `madr --help` in your favorite console
+- Afterwards, you should be able to run `madr --help` in your favorite console